andreaugustorossi/Rossmann-Kaggle/README.md

 This chart shows some outliers in the predictions made.
 The dots circled in red are the most difficult stores to predict.
 Some possibilities to solve this problem are:

--	Review specific data of each one to decide what to do with the values;
+-	Review specific data of each one to decide what to do about values;

 -	Try another machine learning models;